-- a.
-Members of the Board of Directors;

-- b.
-President and CEO;

-- c.
-Members of the Executive Management;

 - d.
-Heads of Branches abroad;
+Heads of Branches abroad; - e.

-- e.
 Persons responsible for the following key functions: internal audit, risk management, actuarial function and compliance.

 Policies established to ensure key functions are fit and proper

 In order to ensure the level of competence, technical expertise and experience required for the proper management of Skuld, and in order to comply with local and international legislation requirements established for the management and key functions of Skuld, the persons identified in the key functions will be evaluated in accordance with the Skuld's Fit and Proper Policy.